Pocket watch movements are comprised of tiny parts like gears, screws, springs, levers, jewels and many other components.

 The vast majority of American pocket watches from the railroad era were not equipped with stopworks, but there were other aspects that helped maintain isochronism, like counter-balanced pallet forks, longer hairsprings with overcoils (Breguet springs), and higher jewel counts to help reduce friction.

-Watches were meant to be carried, so accuracy is averaged over a 24-hour period of twelve hours in your pocket and twelve hours on your desk, for the three most common positions of dial-up, dial down, and pendant-up against the three standard measurements:
+Watches were meant to be carried, so accuracy is averaged over a 24-hour period of twelve hours in your pocket and twelve hours on your desk for the three most common positions of dial-up, dial down, and pendant-up against the three standard measurements:

 Additional timing is available at standard bench rates for the other three positions, but keep in mind that a $25 Casio will spank even the best railroad watch over the long run.
 In other words, these mechanical antiques are simply not capable of quartz time.